Haribo: History

-On December 13, 1920, the company was registered in the commercial register by its founder Johannes Riegel.
+On 13 December 1920, the company was registered in the commercial register by its founder Johannes Riegel.
 In 1921, his wife Gertrud Riegel was the company's first employee.
 According to the company, Riegel's seed capital was a sack of sugar, a copper pot, a marble slab, a stool, a stonewalled stove and a roller.
-In the same year, he bought a house that was located in the Bonn district Kessenich on a street called Bergstraße.
+In the same year, he bought a house that was located in the Kessenich district of Bonn, on a street called Bergstraße.
 The house was Haribo's first production facility.

-Two years after the company foundation, Hans Riegel invented the precursor of the Goldbear, who was still called Tanzbär (Dancing Bear) at that time.
+Two years after the company's founding, Hans Riegel invented the precursor of the Goldbear, which was still called Tanzbär (Dancing Bear) at that time.
 However, it was not only bigger than the present gummy bears, but also softer, due to the use of gum arabic instead of the now common gelatine.